kimberlyle/TheQuakers/Quantile-Method/README.md

 ----
 Follow the similar steps, we found every optimal percentile for different number of successors to consider.

-[etas-training.R](etas-training.R) is the corresponding R code file, including the summary of the results to each of the parameters.
+[Quakers-QuantileMethod.R](Quakers-QuantileMethod.R) is the corresponding R code file, including the summary of the results to each of the parameters.